gui-iar/pulsar_obs/README.md

 git clone https://github.com/EttusResearch/uhd.git

-git checkout  UHD-3.10.2 or get the tar.gz
+The original version was based on...... git checkout  UHD-3.10.2 or get the tar.gz, the branch shluld be UHD_003.010.002.HEAD-0-gbd6e21dc ...... but may not work with newer distributions

 cd <uhd-repo-path>/host